alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Pizza_Metrics.md

 ## BEFORE ANSWERING THE QUESTIONS, LET'S BEGIN BY FIXING THE TABLES

+We need to fix the data from the customer orders and runner orders tables because the pizza metrics will make heavy use of both tables

 --PART 1: FIXING THE TABLES
 -- First: customer_orders
 --- Creating a view ---